 Gemma is licenced under the Direct Access Scheme and can accept instructions directly in appropriate cases across all aspects of her practice.

-Gemma practises in the Court of Protection, regularly appearing on behalf of P instructed by the Official Solicitor, and acting for local authorities.
-She accepts instructions across the spectrum of the court’s jurisdiction, including in section 21A challenges, matters of personal welfare, and property and affairs.
+Gemma practises in the Court of Protection, regularly appearing on behalf of P instructed by litigation friends, including the Official Solicitor, family members, and local authorities.

 Gemma has worked with a number of senior members of the CoP team on complex matters, including Ulele Burnham, Sophy Miles, Oliver Lewis, and Aswini Weereratne QC.